Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 ```
 </File>

-This then updates the default ref to the new version.
+This then updates the default `ref` to the new version.
 For example, `{{ ref('upstream_project', 'fishtown_analytics') }}` will now resolve to the `fishtown_analytics_v2` model in the `upstream_project`.
-If consumers want to use the old version, they can use `v='1'` when `ref`ing' the model: `{{ ref('upstream_project', 'fishtown_analytics', v=1) }}`.
+If consumers want to use the old version, they can use `v=1` when referencing the model: `{{ ref('upstream_project', 'fishtown_analytics', v=1) }}`.

 #### Step 6: Clean up deprecated versions

-Once all consumers have [migrated](#best-practices-for-consumers) to the new version, you can clean up the deprecated version.
-You could chose to "hard delete" all old versions, or "soft delete" them for continuity.
+After all consumers have [migrated](#best-practices-for-consumers) to the new version, you can clean up the deprecated version.
+You could choose to "hard delete" all old versions, or "soft delete" them for continuity.

 <Tabs>
 <TabItem value="hard-delete" label="Hard delete (cleanest)">

-"Hard delete" old versions is the cleanest approach and removes all old version artifacts from your project:
+"Hard deleting" old versions is the cleanest approach and removes all old version artifacts from your project:
-1. Delete the `fishtown_analytics_v1.sql` file and rename the new version back to `fishtown_analytics.sql`
+1. Delete the `fishtown_analytics_v1.sql` file and rename the new version back to `fishtown_analytics.sql`.
-2. Delete all version specifications from your `.yml` file
+2. Delete all version specifications from your `.yml` file.
 3. Drop or delete the `fishtown_analytics_v1` object from your warehouse with a manual script or appropriate process

 </TabItem>

 <TabItem value="soft-delete" label="Soft delete (retains continuity)">

-Soft delete old versions retains all old version to avoid confusion if more model versions get introduced in future, and for continuity.
+Soft deleting old versions retains all old version artifacts to avoid confusion if more model versions get introduced in future, and for continuity.
 Bear in mind that your version control platform will also have the history of all of these changes.
-1. Repoint the `fishtown_analytics` alias to your latest version file (for example,`fishtown_analytics_v2`), or create a view on top of the latest model version
+1. Repoint the `fishtown_analytics` alias to your latest version file (for example,`fishtown_analytics_v2`), or create a view on top of the latest model version.
 2. Use the `enabled` [config option](/reference/resource-configs/enabled) to disable the deprecated model version so that it doesn’t run in dbt jobs and can’t be referenced in a cross-project ref
-3. Drop or delete the `fishtown_analytics_v1` object from your warehouse with a manual script or appropriate process
+3. Drop or delete the `fishtown_analytics_v1` object from your warehouse with a manual script or appropriate process or using a cleanup macro.

 </TabItem>
 </Tabs>